 This is the area that’s only accessible on the guided tour.

 When the submarine was operating, this cramped space housed 32 men.
-Even without understanding every word of German it was easy to see the steering position and the seat of the commander in the front of the command centre, plus the seat of the helmsman who controlled the speed and depth of the submarine.
+Even without understanding every word of German, it was easy to see the steering position and the seat of the commander in the front of the command centre, plus the seat of the helmsman who controlled the speed and depth of the submarine.

-Then there’s the central office with the telephone exchange connecting the bridge with the rest of the boat and the engine telegraphs, connected to the engine room.
+Then there’s the central office with the telephone exchange connecting the bridge with the rest of the boat and the engine telegraphs connected to the engine room.

 4. Inspect the Crew Accommodation

-In total, up to 84 men were squeezed on board this Russian submarine – 16 officers, 16 NCOs and 52 other sailors of varying ranks.
+Up to 84 men were squeezed on board this Russian submarine – 16 officers, 16 NCOs and 52 other sailors of varying ranks.

 Depending on seniority, officers and NCOs either had single or shared (up to 4 bunks) cabins.
 The rest of the crew slept on camp beds located on the lower deck – wherever space permitted.